ArcherFSharpTesting/Archer.Bow/docs/readme/Bow.md

 <!-- (dl
 (section-meta
-    (title Bow Library Overview)
+    (title RunnerFactory Library Overview)
 )
 ) -->

-Bow is the core test execution library for the Archer F# testing framework.
+RunnerFactory is the core test execution library for the Archer F# testing framework.
 It provides the main engine for running, filtering, and reporting on tests written using Archer.
-Bow is designed to be flexible, supporting both serial and parallel test execution, test filtering, and event-driven test lifecycle management.
+RunnerFactory is designed to be flexible, supporting both serial and parallel test execution, test filtering, and event-driven test lifecycle management.

 <!-- (dl (# Key Features)) -->